 - Obtained an understanding of Chemonics.
 The scope of our audit includes Chemonics' management and employees, internal and external factors that affected operations, accounting policies and procedures.
 We gained an understanding of Chemonics through interviews, observations, and reading policies and procedure manuals.
 We interviewed top management and employees responsible for significant functions and/or programs.
-In addition, we reviewed the following: - Task Order and modifications; - Any regulations that were specific to the agreement's requirements, such as Federal Acquisition Regulation (FAR) Parts 31, 45 and 52, as amended, for Federal Awards, USAID Automated Directives System (ADS) Chapter 303, Grants and Cooperative Agreements to Non-Government Organizations; - Audited financial statements: and - o Previous SIGAR and USAID financial audit reports.
+In addition, we reviewed the following: - Task Order and modifications; - Any regulations that were specific to the agreement's requirements, such as Federal Acquisition Regulation (FAR) Parts 31, 45 and 52, as amended, USAID Automated Directives System (ADS) Chapter 303, Grants and Cooperative Agreements to Non-Government Organizations; - Audited financial statements; and - o Previous SIGAR and USAID financial audit reports. - Financial reconciliation obtained and reviewed all financial reports submitted during the audit period and reconciled these reports to the accounting records to ensure all costs were properly recorded.